Edgar-Grigoryan/gitoon-iOS/README.md

 ## Getting Started

-Home Assistant uses Bundler, Homebrew and Cocoapods to manage build dependencies.
+GiToon uses Bundler, Homebrew and Cocoapods to manage build dependencies.
 You'll need Xcode 14.1 (or later) which you can download from the [App Store](https://developer.apple.com/download/).
 You can get the app running using the following commands:

 ```bash
 git clone https://github.com/home-assistant/iOS.git